Nimba-Solutions/Unit-of-Work/README.md

 The `UnitOfWorkException` is a special exception class that provides detailed error information through an exception tree structure.
 This is particularly useful when multiple errors occur during a transaction.

+Key features of the `UnitOfWorkException`:
+1. **Exception Tree**: Maintains a hierarchical structure of errors
+2. **Detailed Context**: Each error includes the operation type and affected record
+3. **Transaction Safety**: All errors are captured before rollback
+4. **Debug Support**: Includes a handful of specialized logging utilities for detailed error inspection

 ### Exception Tree Structure
 ```java
 try {